k-jingyang/gitlab-ci-job-exporter/README.md

-## Justification
+## GitLab Job Exporter

+Expose the status of GitLab CI jobs as Prometheus metrics
-Why not use `gitlab-ci-pipelines-exporter`?
+## Why not `gitlab-ci-pipelines-exporter`?

+[`gitlab-ci-pipelines-exporter`](https://github.com/mvisonneau/gitlab-ci-pipelines-exporter) only gives information about latest pipeline.
+It is close to impossible to obtain metrics on different pipelines with different sets of jobs that run in the same project.

-`gitlab-ci-pipelines-exporter` should still be used to give us an overview of all our latest pipelines, and developers will need this too
+`gitlab-ci-pipelines-exporter` should still be the go-to tooling to give an overview of the latest pipelines.

 ## Requirements

 1. Able to get the status of GitLab CI jobs (even from child pipelines)
 1. Able to configure jobs to look out for
    - e.g. Give me the status of this job in its latest run
-1. **Stretch** Able to use multiple tokens to scrape multiple projects
+2. Able to use multiple tokens to scrape multiple projects
 ## Limitation
 1. As it's not feasible to enumerate all jobs for each project, the search space will be restricted to the latest 100 jobs of each project